-At the age of 23, the perky, curly-haired girl established Helena’s first house of ill-repute in a log cabin.
+At 23, the perky, curly-haired girl established Helena’s first house of ill-repute in a log cabin.
 Providing a full orchestra as additional entertainment for her customers, Henley’s business was an immediate success among her customers, who soon dubbed her “Chicago Joe.”

-The popular madam soon recruited a number of new girls from Chicago, who also found themselves successful as they shared in not only the profits of their personal services but also in the profits of drinks sold and dancing with the customers.
+The popular madam soon recruited several new girls from Chicago, who also found themselves successful as they shared in the profits of their personal services and the profits of drinks sold and dancing with the customers.

-By 1874, Hensley was doing so well that she moved her business into a larger building and began to invest in real estate, forming a number of partnerships with the town’s affluent businessmen.
-She married James T. Hensley in 1878, and together they built a dance hall and the “Red Light Saloon”.
-She soon was the largest landowner in the red light district which flourished between Wood and Bridge Streets, owning the “Grand” bordello, the Red Light Saloon, and the Coliseum variety theater, as well as having her hand in a number of other businesses.
+By 1874, Hensley was doing so well that she moved her business into a larger building and began to invest in real estate, forming several partnerships with the town’s affluent businessmen.
+She married James T. Hensley in 1878, and together they built a dance hall and the “Red Light Saloon.”
+She soon was the largest landowner in the red light district, which flourished between Wood and Bridge Streets, owning the “Grand” bordello, the Red Light Saloon, and the Coliseum variety theater, as well as having her hand in several other businesses.